awsdocs/amazon-sagemaker-developer-guide/doc_source/mlopsfaq.md

 ## Q\.
 How do I provide SageMaker Project access to specific user profiles in Amazon SageMaker Studio?<a name="collapsible-section-10"></a>

-Since SageMaker Projects is backed by AWS Service Catalog, you must add each role that requires access to SageMaker Projects to the **Amazon SageMaker Solutions and ML Ops products** Portfolio in the service catalog\.
+Since SageMaker Projects is backed by Service Catalog, you must add each role that requires access to SageMaker Projects to the **Amazon SageMaker Solutions and ML Ops products** Portfolio in the service catalog\.
 You can do this on the **Groups, roles, and users** tab, as shown in the following image\.
 If each user profile in Studio has a different role, you should add each of those roles to the service catalog\.
 You can also do this while creating a user profile in Studio\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/projects/project-access3.png)